nikitavoloboev/data/music/music.md

 - [ChordSheetJS](https://github.com/martijnversluis/ChordSheetJS) - JavaScript library for parsing and formatting chord sheets.
 - [Awesome Sheet Music](https://github.com/ad-si/awesome-sheet-music#readme)
 - [Spotify World Map](https://www.worldspotify.com/) - Discover the most streamed track of the day on Spotify by country. ([HN](https://news.ycombinator.com/item?id=23343466))
+- [The Eternal Jukebox](https://eternalbox.dev/jukebox_index.html) - Lets you search a song on Spotify and will then generate a never-ending and ever changing version of the song.